Albrecht Giese: Biography

 Giese was born in Danzig, in the Kingdom of Poland, to the influential and wealthy merchant Patrician family Giese (or Gisze).
 The Giese family had emigrated from Unna, near Giesen, Cologne in 1430.
 They were part of the Hanseatic League, that had come to dominate European trade in the 14th and 15th-centuries.
 The Giese family maintained offices in London, at the Steelyard, where Hanseatic and foreign merchants congregated and his sons appear to have managed the London branch.

 Albrecht studied at the Universities of Greifswald, Wittenberg and Heidelberg.
 As was the custom of the time for Hanseatic merchants, he toured Europe for several years to learn different languages after his formal studies, as was necessary for a long-distance trader.
 In 1564, on his return to Danzig, he married Elisabeth Langenbeck, whose uncle, Johann Ferber, had been the Mayor of Danzig.
 The following year, Giese became a councilman.
 Over the next six years, he was Danzig's delegate at several Hanse meetings in Lübeck.

-Open conflict between the Polish king and the city council broke out when the city council was arrested for opposing the loss of certain privileges according to the terms of the declared Union of Lublin, which the city had not agreed to.
-Negotiations between the city and the king took place in 1568/69, initially at Piotrków Trybunalski.
-Giese was a member of a delegation, led by the mayor of the city, Johann Brandes in negotiations.
-Despite being subjected to severe pressure and incarceration for a year at Kraków, the delegation refused to submit to the king's terms, thereby upholding independence, Giese and Councilor Georg Kleefeld were eventually released in 1570 against a ransom of 100,000 guilders.
+Giese served as a member of a delegation from Danzig to the diet of Lublin in December 1569, along with Mayors Georg Kleefeld, Constantin I Ferber, and Johann Proite.
+The delegation was imprisoned for four months as part of an ongoing conflict between Polish King Sigismund August and the Danzig city authorities over the creation and activities of the Polish Sea Commission (Komisja Morska) in supporting privateer raids that negatively affected trade in Danzig.
+The city representatives (including Giese) were ultimately released and returned to Danzig on 17 December 1570.

 Giese ultimately became Mayor of Danzig.
 In 1579, Giese was named royal burgrave of Danzig by the Polish king, a position that entailed the supervision of the judiciary system of the city.

 Albrect and Elisabeth Giese had at least seven children.
 Two of his sons enjoyed prominent careers.
 One of his older sons, Tiedemann Giese, became the Bishop of Chełm (Culm) and later, Prince-Bishop of Warmia (Ermland), while one of the younger sons, Georg Giese became a merchant and who is noted for having his portrait painted by Hans Holbein the younger.

 Albrecht Giese died in 1580 in Danzig.